WsttXm/RiskEngine/doc/Implementation_Details.md

 ### 6.3 String obfuscation

-`OBF("...")` in `obf_str.h` XOR-encodes the literal with `0x5A` at compile time and decodes at runtime.
-Paths, Frida/Magisk keywords, and symbol names are not plaintext in `.rodata`.
-This is static-string hiding, not cryptography.
+`OBF("...")` derives a per-site seed from `__LINE__`, `__COUNTER__`, and literal length, then XOR-encodes with a rolling xorshift byte stream and decodes at runtime.
+It replaces the fixed `0x5A` key.
+This is static-string obfuscation, not an encryption guarantee.
+Java `ObfuscatedLists` is decoder scaffolding only; it is not wired into generation or consumption of `DetectionLists`, whose Java lists remain plaintext.

 ### 6.4 Maps